en

 Ceramic bowls at Ceramall, image via Ceramall Facebook Page

 Countless shops selling all kinds of household wares are located along the Pottery Path.
 But for the biggest selection, you need to check out Ceramall.
 A shopping mall dedicated to ceramics.
-The top reasons to shop at Ceramall are the great prices, a wide selection of products, and the opportunity to do workshops or eat food served on Tokoname ware.
+The top reasons to shop at Ceramall are the great prices, a wide selection of products, and the opportunity to join workshops or eat food served on Tokoname ware.

 Ceramall (セラモール)